-Nathalie Loiseau, Minister for European Affairs, will visit Brussels on November 20 to take part in the Council of Ministers of the European Union (General Affairs).
+Nathalie Loiseau, Minister for European Affairs, will take part in the General Affairs Council in Brussels on March 19.

-The agenda will include the following key points:
+The ministers will focus on the following points:

 - 2021-2027 Multiannual Financial Framework: The Romanian presidency is holding thematic discussions in order to make progress on the proposals relating to the 2021-2027 Multiannual Financial Framework.
 The ministers will discuss two issues during a public debate: the budget’s contribution to the fight against climate disruption and the response to migration issues.
 The minister will reaffirm our priorities for the Multiannual Financial Framework and our desire to ensure that the EU budget makes a significant contribution to the climate goals, as mentioned by President Macron in his op-ed in the European press on March 4.
 We would also like the budget to respond to both the external and internal dimensions of climate challenges in a clear, coherent and coordinated manner.

 - Instrument for Pre-Accession Assistance: Following more than nine months of negotiations, the ministers will be encouraged to adopt a partial general approach on the draft regulation on establishing an Instrument for Pre-Accession Assistance (IPA III) which establishes the framework for EU assistance to candidate and potential candidate countries for the next financial programming period.
 The text meets our main goals: emphasis on the performance of countries with respect to the implementation of reforms, the rule of law and the steering role of member states in the allocation of funds.